hoodietramp/capNcook/README.md

 ## 🏃‍♀️Running capNcook

-There are 2 ways to run Ciphey.
+You can run capNcook -

 1. Run with flask `flask run`
 2. Normal way with python3 `python3 app.py`